Free

 Sir Joshua Reynolds' spectacular portrait visits Bradford on a UK-wide tour.

-Touring for the first time since it was saved for the nation in 2023, Portrait of Mai will travel to Bradford Council's Cartwright Hall Art Gallery as part of Bradford 2025.
+Touring for the first time since it was saved for the nation in 2023, Portrait of Mai cam to Bradford Council's Cartwright Hall Art Gallery as part of Bradford 2025.

 Sir Joshua Reynolds’ spectacular Portrait of Mai holds a pivotal place in global art history, depicting the first Polynesian to visit Britain, and is widely regarded as the finest portrait by one of Britain’s greatest artists.
 Formerly known as “Omai” in England, Mai (c.
 1753-1779) was a native of Raiatea, an island now part of French Polynesia, who traveled to England as part of Captain James Cook’s second voyage.
 He spent the years 1774-76 in London, where he was received by royalty and the intellectual elite, and indeed became something of a celebrity.
 Mai returned to his homeland in 1777 and died there two years later.